nilayingle/Xylophone-Music-Player/README.md

-This is Xylophone Music Player application made with Flutetr framework which works on both Android/iOS platform.
+This is Xylophone Music Player application made with Flutter framework which works on both Android/iOS platform.